-The Group is party to certain legal actions in a number of jurisdictions including, among others, Spain, Mexico and the United States, arising in the ordinary course of business.
-BBVA considers that none of such actions is material, individually or in the aggregate, and none of such actions is expected to result in a material adverse effect on the Group's financial position, results of operations or liquidity, either individually or in the aggregate.
-Management believes that adequate provisions have been made in respect of the actions arising in the ordinary course of business.
-BBVA has not disclosed to the markets any contingent liability that could arise from said legal actions as it does not consider them material.
+Several entities of the Group are party to legal actions in a number of jurisdictions (including, among others, Spain, Mexico and the United States) arising in the ordinary course of business.
+According to the procedural status of these proceedings and the criteria of legal counsel, BBVA considers that none of such actions is material, individually or in the aggregate, and none is expected to result in a material adverse effect on the Group's financial position, results of operations or liquidity, either individually or in the aggregate.
+The Group's Management believes that adequate provisions have been made in respect of such legal proceedings and considers that the possible contingencies that may arise from such on-going lawsuits are not significant enough to require disclosure to the markets.